ghik/kubernetes-the-harder-way/docs/07_Spinning_up_Worker_Nodes.md

 ## Overview

-The most important Kubernetes component running on worker nodes is the `kubelet`.
-It is responsible for announcing worker node's presence in the cluster to `kube-apiserver`, and it is the toplevel entity responsible for the lifecycle of all the pods/containers running on the worker node.
+The most important Kubernetes component running on worker nodes is `kubelet`.
+It is responsible for announcing worker node's presence in the cluster to `kube-apiserver`, and it is the toplevel entity responsible for the lifecycle of all the pods/containers running on a worker node.

 However, `kubelet` does not manage containers directly.
 This part of Kubernetes is highly abstracted, pluggable and extensible.
 Namely, there are (at least) two abstract specifications that `kubelet` integrates with: